idelfonsolab/idelfonsolab.github.io/project.md

  - **2022 - Current**: Investment and Development Agency of Latvia, Scent reproduction by Artificial Intelligence. **Coordinator**.

- - **2021 - Current**: MIT-FCT, Cyber-physical oriented chemical process for the separation of biopharmaceutical compounds from natural extracts. **Supervisor**.
+ - **2021 - Current**: MIT-Portuguese Foundation for Science and Technology, Cyber-physical oriented chemical process for the separation of biopharmaceutical compounds from natural extracts. **Supervisor**.

- - **2021 - Current**: MIT-FCT, A novel Cyber-physical prototype for on-demand perfume optimal design and production. **Supervisor**.
+ - **2021 - Current**: MIT-Portuguese Foundation for Science and Technology, A novel Cyber-physical prototype for on-demand perfume optimal design and production. **Supervisor**.

+ - **2021**: Portuguese Foundation for Science and Technology - Individual call to scientific stimulus, A disruptive Cyber-Physical System-oriented autonomous chemical plant: a virtualizable, cooperative, self-manageable, and green approach.

  - **2018 - 2022**: Korea Research Institute of Chemical Technology, Development of package process of reaction and separation in refinery and petrochemical industry. **Team member**.

- - **2018 - 2021**:FCT, Gas simulated moving bed technology for methane and nitrogen separation. **Team member**.
+ - **2018 - 2021**: Portuguese Foundation for Science and Technology, Gas simulated moving bed technology for methane and nitrogen separation. **Team member**.